-Tackle Super Bowl LI with these super apps
+Wipe off that wing sauce and tap into the game with the 8 best Super Bowl apps

 NFL Mobile

 Maybe you’re stuck in a cab or at work, late for a Super Bowl party.
-If you’re a Verizon customer, don’t fret, as you can always watch the game live through the NFL Mobile app.
-If you’re not on the Verizon bandwagon, the app still lets you watch highlights, read stories, and up-to-the-minute scoring.
+If you’re a customer of Verizon, Charter, AT&T U-Verse, or another provider with access to the NFL Network, don’t fret, as you can always watch the game live through the NFL Mobile app.
+If you’re not, the app still lets you watch highlights, read stories, and follow up-to-the-minute scoring.
 You can also track league and team leader statistics from major categories and browse the NFL Shop store, should you want to pick up some memorabilia.

 Available on: